Joint Multi-Leaf Segmentation, Alignment and Tracking from Fluorescence Plant Videos: Experiments and Results

-Manual result is the upper bound of our algorithm.
-It is obvious that $F$ will be $0$ and $T$ will be $1$ with the increase of $\tau$ because we enforce the correspondence of all labeled leaves.
-But $E$ will not be $0$ due to the limitation of finite templates.
-Overall, the proposed method in this paper performs much better than baseline CM and our prior work.
-However there is still a gap between the proposed method and the manual results, which calls for future research.\\
+The baseline CM segments less leaves with higher landmark error and lower tracking consistency.
+The manual results are the upper bound of our algorithm.
+Obviously $F$ will be $0$ and $T$ will be $1$ with the increase of $\tau$ because we enforce the correspondence of all labeled leaves.
+But $E$ will not be $0$ due to the limitation of a finite template set.
+Overall, the proposed method performs much better than the baseline CM and our prior work.
+The improvement over~\cite{yin2014a} is mainly in a higher $T$, and it improves~\cite{yin2014b} in all three metrics.
+However there is still a gap between the proposed method and the manual results, which calls for future research.

-{\bf{Quality Prediction}} Two models are learned: a liner regression model for alignment quality prediction and an SVM classifier for tracking quality prediction.
+The \textit{SBD}-based segmentation accuracy is shown in Table~\ref{tab:efficient}.
+The proposed method is again superior to the baseline algorithm and the prior work.

+{\bf{Efficiency Results}} Table~\ref{tab:efficient} shows the average execution time, which is calculated based on a Matlab implementation on a conventional computer.
+Our method is superior to the baseline CM and~\cite{yin2014a}.
+It is a little slower than~\cite{yin2014b} because of the updated $G_3$ and the scheme to add leaf candidates during tracking.

+{\bf{Segmentation Accuracy}} While there is no prior work focuses on the joint multi-leaf SAT, leaf segmentation has been studied especially on RGB imagery.
+For example, state-of-the-art performance~\cite{pape20143} is reported in the 2014 Leaf Segmentation Challenge (LSC)~\cite{2014LSC}.
+We apply our segmentation and alignment algorithm to the LSC dataset~\cite{scharr2014annotated}, which consists of three sets of \textit{Arabidopsis} ($A1,A2$) and \textit{tobacco} ($A3$).
+Two examples from $A2$ and $A3$ are shown in Figure~\ref{fig:LSC}.
+Note that pre-processing of the RGB imagery is employed in order to extend our proposed method to this LSC dataset.
+We compare the segmentation accuracy with~\cite{pape20143} in Table~\ref{tab:segcomp}.
+Our algorithm achieves higher \textit{SBD} in A$1$, A$3$, and in average.
+The segmentation accuracy on the LSC dataset is much higher than that of our fluorescence dataset because images in~\cite{scharr2014annotated} are of higher resolution.